 +125%

-Median lift among watchers vs non-watchers
+watchers vs non-watchers

 Range: +50% to +500%

-Revenue from Video
+Revenue From Video

-Share of total sales from video sessions
+Share of total sales

 Top quartile: 25%+